puppetlabs/puppet-docs/source/puppet/latest/configuration.md

 Whether to use colors when logging to the console.
 Valid values are `ansi` (equivalent to `true`), `html`, and `false`, which produces no color.
-Defaults to false on Windows, as its console does not support ansi colors.

 - *Default*: ansi